 - Experience - Would you prefer a program that has all of the details already arranged for you?
-Are you looking for a program that allows you to be more independent or dependent?
+Are you looking for a more structured program, or one that allows you to be more independent?

 What Types of Programs Are There?

 To learn more about each program type and to search program offerings, use the links above or on the left hand side.
 If you are unfamiliar with the differences between these program categories and would like to know more, be sure to watch a Study Abroad 101 webinar.
-Remember - attending a webinar will also be the first step before you are eligible to meet with a study abroad advisor.
+Remember - attending a webinar will also be the first step before you are eligible to meet with a study abroad advisor in most cases.